MuchDevSuchCode/NeuralDeck/README.md

 ### Core
 - **Streaming chat** — real-time token streaming with stop/cancel support
 - **Multi-provider** — switch between Ollama and LM Studio; URL auto-switches to default ports
-- **Model capability icons** — 👁 vision, 🔧 tool-calling icons in the model dropdown
+- **Model capability icons** — 👁 vision, 🔧 tool-calling, and 🧠 reasoning icons in the model dropdown
+- **Model search & download** — in-app interface to discover, filter, and pull models from the Ollama library
 - **Vision model support** — attach images for analysis with vision-capable models
 - **Image & file attachments** — images (base64) or text files; displayed as chips in chat
 - **Emoji picker** — 8 categorized tabs with search
 - **Performance stats** — tokens/sec and token count on every response
+- **VRAM display** — real-time VRAM usage tracking in the top bar

 ### Themes